 The benefits is paid for up to 12 months over three years.
 This means that you do not have to use it all the time.
 For example, you may only need the benefits during the winter months.

-The amount of the benefits is 93 cents per kilometre, but no more than 26 euros per day or 300 euros per month.
-Commuting benefits are taxed with income tax.
+The benefits is paid in the amount of 93 cents per kilometre, but not more than 26 euros per day and 300 euros per month.
+Commuting benefits is subject to income tax.

 To apply for commuting benefits, please submit an application to the Estonian Unemployment Insurance Fund (the application form can be found in the information box to the right) by email or post or bring it to the office of the Estonian Unemployment Insurance Fund.
 The application has to contain reasons why you cannot use public transport for commuting due to your disability or health condition.
 If you are already employed, you need to further explain how you have been commuting so far.